 ---------------------------------------------------------------------------------------------------

-Our Community Development Coordinator is Sharlene Morris-Ross who has resided in Marua for over 15 years.
+Our Hikurangi Community Development Coordinator is Sharlene Morris-Ross who has resided in Marua for over 18 years.
 With a background in administration and a strong history of volunteering at various facilities and events in Hikurangi, she has naturally evolved into the area of community development as a paid contractor.
 Sharlene is a mother of 4 and has a strong passion for developing areas in Hikurangi that benefit families and youth.
-Sharlene has an office based out of the Hikurangi Community Library where appointments can be made for anyone to visit her and discuss anything around community development or events in the Hikurangi district.
+With her strong family connections to Hikurangi through being the birth town of her grandfather, there is a passionate connection to supporting Hikurangi to become a village that is resilient, connected, sustainable, and empowered through shared visions and teamwork.
 Sharlene is contactable daily via her email admin@hikurangi.co.nz or via text/call on her mobile 021616755.
 Check out the poster below for a quick view of the HCDC role:

 MANAGING COMMITTEE MEMBERS: